pyg-team/pytorch_geometric/docs/source/notes/installation.rst

 ============

 We have outsourced a lot of functionality of `PyTorch Geometric <https://github.com/rusty1s/pytorch_geometric>`_ to other packages, which needs to be installed in advance.
-These packages come with their own CPU and GPU kernel implementations based on `C FFI <https://github.com/pytorch/extension-ffi/>`_ and the newly introduced `C++/CUDA extensions <https://github.com/pytorch/extension-cpp/>`_ in PyTorch 0.4.0.
+These packages come with their own CPU and GPU kernel implementations based on the newly introduced `C++/CUDA extensions <https://github.com/pytorch/extension-cpp/>`_ in PyTorch 0.4.0.

 .. note::
     We do not recommend installation as root user on your system python.